Confessions of a Grocery Addict

 Jump to Recipe Print Recipe

-Growing up, this Pantry Linguini and Clams was my absolute favorite meal.
+Growing up, this pantry-focused Canned Clam Linguine with White Wine Sauce was my absolute favorite meal.
 I'd even ask for it for birthday dinners, so you *know* I thought it was the jam.
-Now that I'm all grown up, it turns out I still love it, and not only because it tastes good.
-Made entirely from pantry staples, this 20-minute pasta dish is a gee dang lifesaver.
+Now that I'm in my 40s, I still love it—and not only because it tastes good.
+Made entirely from just 10 pantry staples, this 20-minute pasta dish is a gee dang lifesaver!

-When life comes at you hard, sometimes it's near impossible to have the energy or creativity to come up with a plan for dinner.
-During those times, having some trusty standbys on deck is crucial to kitchen success.
-Any tried and true recipe that can be made from only shelf stable ingredients and is kid friendly is one you should memorize stat.
-This easy recipe for linguini with clam sauce is all of those things.
+During busy times when you don’t have the time or energy to get creative in the kitchen having some trusty standbys on deck is a pro move.
+Any tried-and-true kid-friendly recipe that can be made from only shelf stable ingredients is one you should memorize, STAT.
+This easy clam linguine with white wine sauce is all of those things!

 Jump to:

-• How to Make Pasta with Clam Sauce
+• How to Make Creamy Clam Linguine with White Wine Sauce

 • 💬 Reviews